icukovic/gingerbill.org-source/content/article/2020-05-17-relative-pointers.md

 ## Global-Based Pointers

-MSVC supports and non-official extension to C and C++, [_based pointers_](https://docs.microsoft.com/en-us/cpp/cpp/based-pointers-cpp), which allows the user to declare pointers based on pointers.
+MSVC supports a non-official extension to C and C++, [_based pointers_](https://docs.microsoft.com/en-us/cpp/cpp/based-pointers-cpp), which allows the user to declare pointers based on pointers.
 They can be declared using the `__based` keyword.

 ```c
 void *global_buffer;